Extend a room or add more space to increase your property’s value!

 The number of bedrooms in a home critically affects house prices in the UK, unlike some other European countries

 In many other European countries, the number of bedrooms in a property is far less relevant than it is in the UK.
 Indeed, homes in France advertise with the total number of rooms available – there is no distinction between reception rooms and bedrooms.
 In the UK, the situation is very different, and the difference between house prices of homes with three and four bedrooms is significant.
-Some homes with less floor space than neighbouring properties sell for more – simply because of more bedrooms.
+Some houses with less floor space than neighbouring properties sell for more – just because of more bedrooms.
 Undoubtedly, if increasing bedroom numbers isn’t an option, then try to extend a room, as this should add value.

 Does the number of bedrooms appreciably increase my property value and make it easier to sell my house?
-Land Registry house prices were – on average – around £165,000 in December 2013, yet according to zoopla.co.uk, there is a huge price differential between homes with three bedrooms and those with four.
+Land Registry house prices were – on average – around £165,000 in December 2013, yet according to zoopla.co.uk, there is a considerable price differential between homes with three bedrooms and those with four.
 Whereas the average house sold price in the UK for three-bedroom homes is around £135,000, the average price for a four-bedroom property is over £220,000.
-Real UK house buyers are more concerned about individuals having private sleeping space rather than the total area of the property, so adding rooms – extend a room, and dividing larger bedrooms into two will often increase house values significantly.
+Real UK house buyers are more concerned about individuals having private sleeping space rather than the total area of the property, so adding rooms – extend a place, and dividing larger bedrooms into two will often increase house values significantly.
 Here are 12 more tips to increase the value of your home displayed in a handy infographic.

 Building extensions will usually positively affect your home’s value